LucidumInc/lucidum-deployment-seed/boot_scripts/README.md

 # Lucidum Boot Scripts

-Scripts are invoked by Terraform/Cloudformation as instance userdata.
+The scripts in this directory are invoked by Terraform/Cloudformation as instance userdata when deploying to the cloud.\

-### VMWare / On-Premesis Deployments
+\

-Users can execute boot scripts directly.
+On-Premesis users, such as VMware, OpenStack, or bare-metal servers, can use these scripts directly to boostrap Lucidum:

 0. Contact Lucidum Sales
    - Lucidum Enterprise AWS Secrets: needed to download containers from Lucidum AWS ECR\